Evaluation and Assessment

 Assessment & Evaluation Summary

-In Training Assessment Report (ITAR)
+In Training Assessment Report (ITAR) & Longitudinal Observational Feedback Tool (LOFT)

-Purpose: Assesses the performance of the resident
+Purpose: Assess the performance of the resident

 Availability: Varies by program

-Purpose: Evaluates the learning experience
+Purpose: Evaluate the learning experience

 Availability: 12 days before the end of the rotation